kiliankoe/gptdash/README.md

 The game is available as a pre-built binary containing backend and frontend or as a docker image.
 Pick whatever works best for you.
 Or, you know, just build it from source.

+Either OpenAI or Ollama are supported as AI providers.
+For OpenAI, it is suggested to use gpt-3.5-turbo or older.
+Newer models make the game less fun.

 ### Using Docker
 ```bash
 docker run -p 8080:8080 -e OPENAI_API_KEY=your-key ghcr.io/kiliankoe/gptdash:latest